 Check your tires at least once a month when the tires are cold, meaning the vehicle has not been driven for at least three hours or no more than one mile.
 The Tire Information Label located on the inside of your vehicle’s doorframe has the recommended cold tire pressure for your vehicle.
 Use a quality gauge.
 Don’t try to eyeball it—radial tires may appear fine even when they’re underinflated.
 Look for objects that can get wedged in the tread—they’ll work themselves even further into the tire and cause air loss.
 To make sure you’re covered, every check of your tires should include a check of your spare (if available), as well.

 The Tire Pressure Monitoring System (TPMS) on your Chevrolet vehicle is designed to warn the driver when low-tire-pressure conditions exist.
-A sensor measures tire pressure and temperature, then transmits data to the Tire Pressure Monitor.
+A sensor measures tire pressure, then transmits data to the Tire Pressure Monitor.
 If the pressure in one or more of your tires is 25 percent or more below the vehicle manufacturer’s recommended cold inflation pressure for tires, a warning indication will alert the driver.
 Your Original Equipment TPMS sensor battery can last up to 10 years with normal use.
 When the TPMS battery fails, the sensor will need to be replaced.

 Stay ahead of your vehicle’s maintenance needs with available Advanced Diagnostics emails, powered by OnStar, which keeps you in the maintenance loop by sending you and your dealer a monthly vehicle health report.